jmonlong/PopSV/1-BasicWorkflow.md

 permalink: /workflow/
 ---

-Examples of a analysis, for local computation or computing cluster usage, can be found on the `scripts` folder of the GitHub repository.
+Examples of an analysis, for local computation or computing cluster usage, can be found on the [`scripts` folder of the GitHub repository](https://github.com/jmonlong/PopSV/tree/forPaper/scripts).
 For more information on a specific function, see the manual or access the documentation through `?the.function.name`.

 #### Input files
 The analysis can start directly from the BAM files.
 Each BAM file needs to be **sorted** and **indexed** (see [samtools](http://www.htslib.org/)).